-In addition to the quantitative evaluation, we emphasise the importance of enriching the VMR training with data that offers beneficial knowledge, rather than merely duplicating what exists in the original dataset.
-To achieve this, we propose a qualitative selection and conduct an evaluation of VMR on the previously filtered dataset and only add those with poor performance into the training data:
+In addition to the high-quality moment selection, we underscore the significance of enriching VMR training by diverse data that is both visually plausible and semantically meaningful for enhancing VMR novel concept generalisation, rather than simply duplicating existing content from the source domain.
+To address this, we introduce the third metric, called model performance disparity.
+This metric measures the degree to which the model's predictions differ from the ground truth or desired outcomes across various samples.
+Higher model error rates in certain samples indicate instances where the model struggles to accurately capture the relationship between moments and queries.
+These samples are earmarked for further analysis or refinement in the training process.
+In practice, we evaluate VMR on the previously filtered dataset $D_{cu}$ and incorporate only those samples of high disparity in training:

-where $D_{\text{training}}$ comprises the source domain data $D_{\text{source}}$ as well as additional data with a length of $l$ \dz{selected by qualitative metric $S_\text{Qual}$.} This enables us to identify and select cases that are not adequately handled by the existing model.
+where $D_{\text{training}}$ comprises the source data $D_{\text{source}}$ and additional $D_\text{mpd}$ data with a length of $l$, selected with low VMR performance.
+This enables us to identify and select cases that are not adequately handled by the existing model.